shipengcheng1230/MLOC/README.md

 ## Distribution

 Eric has never personally distributed this software community-widely but he is fine with redistributing it by those who attended his **MLOC** workshop.
 Therefore, I keep the track of this software under my personal private repository and impose *GPLv3* license here.
-Those who share this repository shall respect it.

 ## Setup